-We will ask for your permission to access and use your NHS and social care records to get more information about you and the services you have accessed.
+We will ask for your permission to access and use your child's NHS and social care records to get more information about him/her and the services he/she has accessed.

-We will also ask your permission to contact you if there are new studies for which you may be eligible.
-Agreeing to be contacted does not oblige you to participate in any studies.
+We will also ask your permission to contact you and your child if there are new studies for which he/she may be eligible.
+Agreeing to be contacted does not oblige your child to participate in any studies.

-Once you have registered on the RUDY study website and we have received your consent decision we will contact you to confirm that you have been given access to your own secure part of the website to complete:
+Once you have registered on the RUDY study website we will contact you to confirm that you have been given access to your own secure part of the website to complete:

-- A history of any symptoms and treatments you have received.
-The amount of time this will take to complete will vary by person and you do not have to complete it in one session. - A variety of questionnaires We are also testing different questionnaires to see how well they assess you compared to other people.
+- A history of any symptoms and treatments he/she has received.
+The amount of time this will take to complete will vary by person and you do not have to complete it in one session. - A variety of questionnaires - We are also testing different questionnaires to see how well they assess him/her compared to other people.
 This may help us develop more "personal" approaches to treatment in the future.
 For this reason some of the questionnaires may ask similar but not the same questions.
 This may seem repetitive, but it is an important part of the testing of these questionnaires.
-The questionnaires will take approximately 30 minutes to complete. - We would like to establish a family tree for each participant, this may include affected or unaffected family members (i.e. have not been diagnosed with a rare disease) who have consented to participate in the study.
+The questionnaires will take approximately 30 minutes to complete.

+- We would like to establish a family tree for each participant, this may include affected or unaffected family members (i.e. have not been diagnosed with a rare disease) who have consented to participate in the study.
 The reason for this is testing for differences between family members often gives a lot more information than comparing people from different families.
-If you are happy to complete it, there is a family history map where you can add the full name and date of birth of any family member and then add if you think they are affected or not.
-You will also be able to add if your consent for your data to be linked to theirs.
-We will only link data if you both agree and you will not be able to see each other's data.

-Given how rare these diseases are, it is possible you may already be part of another study.
-To avoid duplicating information and making the most of all your research data, if you have consented to take part in other research studies, with your permission, we would like to link the data you have provided to those other studies with your RUDY account.

-This is only possible if you have given consent to the other research team which you are involved with, to share your data.
-To enable this link between studies we will use your NHS number, date of birth and full name.
+If you are happy to complete it on behalf of your child, there is a family history map where you can add the full name and date of birth of any family member and then add if you think they are affected or not.
+You will also be able to add if you consent for your child's data to be linked to theirs.
+We will only link data if you both agree and you will not be able to see each other's data. - Given how rare these diseases are, it is possible your child may already be part of another study.
+To avoid duplicating information and making the most of all your child's research data, if you have consented on their behalf to take part in other research studies, with your permission, we would like to link the data you and your child have provided to those other studies with their RUDY account.
+This is only possible if you and your child have given consent to the other research team which your child is involved with, to share their data.
+To enable this link between studies we will use your child's NHS number, date of birth and full name.